dzsoker023/Factorio-Access/README.md

 1. Follow the mod launcher instructions while the game is configured.
 This may involve launching the game itself temporarily.
 1. The game is ready to play from the launcher when the main menu appears.

-## Mod release install for Factorio Steam version or regular Windows version
+## Windows Steam version or regular Windows version: Mod release install
 1. Download the latest release zip file such as "Factorio_Access_Beta_0_X_X.zip" from the releases page here: https://github.com/Factorio-Access/FactorioAccess/releases.
 There are other files that you can download there but you need only the one mentioned.
 You may get a security warning about downloading an unlicensed application, which is true for the mod launcher.
 For safety reasons, please do not download the mod launcher from anywhere else.
 2. Put the zip file in an empty folder and extract its contents.
 You should find a folder named "Factorio_Access_Beta_content".
 You need to open it and copy everything inside of it.
 These contents should include the mod's own launcher called "launcher.exe" as well as a "mods" folder and a "Factorio.jkm" file.
 3. Run the game `factorio.exe` at least once if you have not, and then exit it.
 This is necessary in order to create the folders for the next step.
 The exe can be found under the folder `bin`.